Shoulder Arthroscopy

 Because the arthroscope and surgical instruments are thin, your surgeon can use very small incisions (cuts), rather than the larger incisions needed for standard, open surgery.
 This results in less pain for patients and shortens the time it takes to recover and return to favorite activities.

-• Recovery can take 1 to 6 months.
+Recovery can take 1 to 6 months.
 You will probably have to wear a sling for the first week.
-If you had a lot of repair done, you may have to wear the sling longer.
+If you had a lot of repairs done, you may have to wear the sling longer.

 You may take medicine to control your pain.

-When you can return to work or play sports will depend on what your surgery involved.
+When you can return to work or play sports will depend on what your surgery involves.
 It can range from 1 week to several months.

 Physical therapy may help you regain motion and strength in your shoulder.
 The length of therapy will depend on what was done during your surgery.